zhuyanlong/PersonalPage/content/en/project/Data2Art/index.md

 title = "Film recommendation system based on collaborative filtering algorithm"

 # Project summary to display on homepage.
-summary = "The movie recommendation system based on the Hadoop ecosystem.
-Recommend a movie that you may like to the user through the user's operation.The flume, hive, MapReduce, Sqoop and other technologies in the Hadoop platform are used.
-Among them, collaborative filtering and co-occurrence matrix algorithm are used to implement movie recommendation."
+summary = "Supervising and leading teams of programmers in software development.
+Using Elasticsearch to build a MovieSearch app.
+Investigating and using simhash algorithm to implement movie recommendations."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`